Juanchimienti/interview_challenge/README.md

 Then point the browser to http://127.0.0.1:8080/employees/custom_list and you should see the list of employees.

 The first time that you start the enviroment the mysql database get populated as a result it will take a few minutes to be ready (in my computer where 5 minutes).
-You should wait for the "mysqld: ready for connections." message to appear in the console
+You should wait for the "mysqld: ready for connections." message to appear in the console.

+Once you wish to stop just press Ctrl-C.

 ## Example run